 Depression Treatment: Give it Time to Work

 Certain medications and medical conditions such as thyroid problems can cause symptoms of depression, so your doctor may want to rule them out.
-If your doctor thinks you may be depressed, he or she can refer you to a mental health professional.
+If your doctor thinks you may be depressed, he or she may treat your depression and help you manage your symptoms, or might refer you to a mental health professional.

 Depression treatment involves either antidepressant medication, psychotherapy, or both.
 People with mild to moderate depression can benefit from therapy alone.
+Aerobic exercise is also sometimes recommended as an effective treatment for mild to moderate forms of depression.
 People with more severe depression usually do better with medication and therapy.
 Note that once you start treatment, you may notice improvements in symptoms such as sleep or appetite before you begin to feel less depressed.

 Psychotherapy treats depression by helping you: